 “No,” I said.
 “I attend a Lutheran church.”

 This smart Berkeley sophisticate was still confused.
 “Do Protestants wear crucifixes?”

 Attila, of Jewish heritage and a Nazi occupation survivor, raised his eyebrows at me.

 I seldom think about it except when I pull it out of my clothes or when it twists around my neck during aerobics.
-It had not occured to me Atttila and his Jewish relatives might find it curious, too.
+It had not occurred to me Atttila and his Jewish relatives might find it curious, too.

-So much for cultural awareness.
+So much for my cultural awareness.

 “Actually, this is a simple cross,” I explained.
 “Protestants don’t wear crucifixes–which have Christ’s figure on them.
 I wear it to remind myself of what I believe and who I belong to.
 It marks me as a Christian.”

 As my friend Kay Strom demonstrated when she had a Coptic cross tattooed on her forearm, it’s helpful for me remember just who I worship in our secularized society, and to be marked as such.
 (See my blog post Tattooing Your Soul ).

 But apparently many Christians don’t see it the same way.

 Several months ago a woman I’ve known 15 years and attended church with, approached me on the same topic.
 “I’ve noticed you always wear a cross and I wondered why.
 It also made me wonder if I ought to do the same thing myself.”